kubernetes/release/cmd/schedule-builder/README.md

 $ schedule-builder --config-path ../sig-release/releases/schedule.yaml
 ```

-The output will be something similiar to this
+The output will be something similar to this

 ```
 ### Timeline